 Sign up your card on the issuer's web site.
 Yes, your emailbox is full enough, but you'll get email alerts about special offers.
 If you really want to maximize your rewards, those special offers are pretty important.

 Get a credit card with reward points that you're actually interested in earning.
 Sure, that sounds like obvious advice, but you know, it's really easy to read an article like this and get caught up in the excitement of wanting to get discounts on gas and earn those incredible experiences, like VIP access to concerts or going to a wine tasting.
-But not all rewards programs are the same.
+But not all reward credit card offers are the same.
 Not everyone likes wine or bungee jumping, or you may find that a rewards program is better for an experienced world traveler when all you want is a break on your groceries and gas.
 Reward yourself, not the credit card companies.